-Last review: August 2023

-Policy to be reviewed: August 2024
+Last review: August 2023/7 January 2025 Policy Updated: (Appendix 1 added 16.12.24) Policy to be reviewed: August 2025

-The Deputy Head, Mrs Catherine Ralph, is responsible for all matters concerning behaviour and discipline, supported by Miss Madeleine Whitten, who is the named practitioner responsible for the implementation of this policy in the Early Years Foundation Stage setting.
-Overseen by the Headteacher, Ms Kara Lebihan, who intervenes with sanctions at Level 4.
+The Deputy Head, Mrs Catherine Ralph, is responsible for all matters concerning behaviour and discipline, supported by Mrs Lizzie Hairsine, who is the named practitioner responsible for the implementation of this policy in the Early Years Foundation Stage setting.
+Overseen by the Headteacher, Ms Kara Lebihan.

-We believe that one of the chief strengths of our school is the cheerful, positive, supportive learning environment, where every child is valued as an individual, and where the happiness of each child is of utmost importance.
+We believe that one of the chief strengths of our School is the cheerful, positive, supportive learning environment, where every child is valued as an individual, and where the happiness of each child is of utmost importance.
 We believe that our consistent commitment to positive behaviour management plays an integral part in this.